A little help from our friends: banks team up as FX trading gets tougher

 Given the importance of forex to corporate clients, few banks would opt to drastically reduce FX operations, the way they could with equities trading, for example.
 They are choosing instead to pull back from areas where they cannot compete but still want to sell to their customers.

 “UK and European banks have had to focus on areas of strength and an inevitable consequence of this is to look for partnerships.
-Naturally it makes sense to sub-contract some,” said Simon Manwaring, who heads currency trading at NatWest Markets.
+Naturally it makes sense to sub-contract some [FX trading],” said Simon Manwaring, who heads currency trading at NatWest Markets.

 This can involve accessing liquidity provided by multiple other banks, or more formal agreements to rely on a specific institution for certain currencies, or during a specific time of the trading day.